 But there was a hitch: The website ShareSleuth.com had blasted China Fire for some less-than-stellar corporate structure and ownership issues, and the share price had cratered 60%.

 We were fortunate, however, that our Global Gains analysts had actually visited the China Fire headquarters, touring the factory and chatting in detail with management.
 They were convinced the company was working earnestly to address the issues, and that the beaten-down stock price was a real bargain rather than a harbinger of further deterioration.
 They recommended the stock in May 2008, and it more than doubled before it was sold for valuation reasons.

 Travel with us

 There is a lot to fear about investing in Chinese companies.
 But our ability to visit the country yearly and talk with promising companies enables us to separate the good stories from the hype.
-If you'd like to see what we found this trip (and our current trip to India), as well as our top five stocks for new money right now, we're offering a 30-day free trial to the service.
+If you'd like to see what we found this trip, as well as our top five stocks for new money right now, we're offering a 30-day free trial to the service.
 This includes full access to all of our market-beating recommendations.
 Here's more information.

-This article was first published on July 5, 2009.
+This article was first published July 5, 2009.
 It has been updated.

-Fool analyst Rex Moore received his first scar in a Bourbon Street bar.
-He owns shares of Microsoft.
-Intel and Microsoft are Motley Fool Inside Value recommendations.
-The Fool owns shares of Intel.
-Motley Fool Options has recommended a diagonal call on Microsoft and calls on Intel.
+Fool analyst Rex Moore owns shares of Microsoft, and also has some direct Chinese exposure.
+Microsoft is a Motley Fool Inside Value selection.
+Google is a Motley Fool Rule Breakers pick.
+Motley Fool Options has recommended a diagonal call position on Microsoft.
 The Fool has a disclosure policy.